Subprime mortgage crisis: Background and timeline of events

-The immediate cause of the crisis was the bursting of the United States housing bubble which peaked in approximately 2005–2006.
+The immediate cause of the crisis was the bursting of the United States housing bubble which peaked in approximately 2006.
 An increase in loan incentives such as easy initial terms and a long-term trend of rising housing prices had encouraged borrowers to assume risky mortgages in the anticipation that they would be able to quickly refinance at easier terms.
 However, once interest rates began to rise and housing prices started to drop moderately in 2006–2007 in many parts of the U.S., borrowers were unable to refinance.
 Defaults and foreclosure activity increased dramatically as easy initial terms expired, home prices fell, and adjustable-rate mortgage (ARM) interest rates reset higher.

 As housing prices fell, global investor demand for mortgage-related securities evaporated.
 This became apparent by July 2007, when investment bank Bear Stearns announced that two of its hedge funds had imploded.
 These funds had invested in securities that derived their value from mortgages.
-When the value of these securities dropped, investors demanded that these hedge funds provide additional collateral.
+When the value of these securities dropped, lenders demanded that these hedge funds provide additional collateral.
 This created a cascade of selling in these securities, which lowered their value further.
 Economist Mark Zandi wrote that this 2007 event was "arguably the proximate catalyst" for the financial market disruption that followed.

 Several other factors set the stage for the rise and fall of housing prices, and related securities widely held by financial firms.
 In the years leading up to the crisis, the U.S. received large amounts of foreign money from fast-growing economies in Asia and oil-producing/exporting countries.
 This inflow of funds combined with low U.S. interest rates from 2002 to 2004 contributed to easy credit conditions, which fueled both housing and credit bubbles.
 Loans of various types (e.g., mortgage, credit card, and auto) were easy to obtain and consumers assumed an unprecedented debt load.

 As part of the housing and credit booms, the number of financial agreements called mortgage-backed securities (MBS), which derive their value from mortgage payments and housing prices, greatly increased.
 Such financial innovation enabled institutions and investors around the world to invest in the U.S. housing market.
 As housing prices declined, major global financial institutions that had borrowed and invested heavily in MBS reported significant losses.
 Defaults and losses on other loan types also increased significantly as the crisis expanded from the housing market to other parts of the economy.
 Total losses were estimated in the trillions of U.S. dollars globally.